 Angus Dundee completed the purchase in 2003 and resumed production immediately.
 By 2005, the Glencadam had been launched onto the single malt market as a standalone 15-year-old expression.
 This was later joined in 2009 by a 10-year-old and the range has since grown to include 13, 18, 21 and 25-year-old versions, as well as the occasional single cask release and travel retail exclusives.

 The 10-year-old is bottled at 46% abv, without the use of chill filtering.
 It retails in the UK for around £35 a bottle.

 Smell: Fresh Fruit, White Wine, Straw, Biscuit & Vanilla.

 Taste: Malt, some light Spice, Vanilla Fudge, Green Fruits and a touch of Oak.

-Value for Money: Exceptionally good value.
-A subtle flavour profile is boosted by that 46% bottling strength, adding a depth of character and roundness of flavour which would likely have been lost at a lower abv.
+Thoughts: Exceptionally good value.
+A subtle flavour profile is boosted by that 46% bottling strength, adding a depth of character and roundness of flavour that would likely have been lost at a lower abv.